Hypergraph limits: a regularity approach: Introduction

 Every $k$-uniform hypergraph $H$ can be represented as a $k$-uniform hypergraphon $W^H$ as follows: divide $[0,1]$ into $\abs{V(H)}$ equal-length intervals $\set{I_1, I_2, \dots, I_{\abs{V(H)}}}$.
 For each $\bx \in [0,1]^{r_<[k]}$ define

-In particular, $W^H$ depends on only the first $k$ coordinates.
+In particular, $W^H(\bx)$ depends only on the $k$ coordinates of $\bx$ corresponding to subsets of $[k]$ of size 1.
 It can be alternatively described as transforming the adjacency array of $H$ into a $\{0,1\}$-valued step function and then adding $2^k-2-k$ extra free coordinates.
 Observe that $t(F,H) = t(F,W^H)$ for every $k$-uniform hypergraph $F$.

 The main purpose of this paper is to give a new proof of the following result \cite[Thm.~7]{ES12} on the existence of hypergraph limits.

 \begin{theorem} If $H_1, H_2, \dots$ is a convergent sequence of $k$-uniform hypergraphs, then there exists a $k$-uniform hypergraphon $W$ so that $t(F,H_n) \to t(F,W)$ as $n \to \infty$ for every $k$-uniform hypergraph $F$. \end{theorem}